Ceelog/phpdoc-en/src/language/types/string.md

 ?>
 ```

-As of PHP 5.4 string offsets have to either be integers or integer-like
+String offsets have to either be integers or integer-like strings,
-strings, otherwise a warning will be thrown.
-Previously an offset like
+otherwise a warning will be thrown.
-*"foo"* was silently cast to *0*.

-**Example \#13 Differences between PHP 5.3 and PHP 5.4**
+**Example \#13 Example of Illegal String Offsets**

 ``` php
 <?php